vinniegarcia/proposal/README.md

 ### 1. Create a Proposal

-Craete a Proposal function by calling `Proposal()` with 1 argument: the function you'd like to convert.
+Create a Proposal function by calling `Proposal()` with 1 argument: the function you'd like to convert.
 ```javascript
 var fs = require('fs'),
   Proposal = require('proposal'),